AWhetter/pathseq/doc/source/decisions/001-path-sequence-format.rst

 * Where ranges can exist in the name.

-  * Anywhere: the beginning, end, or before the suffixes.
+  * The beginning, the middle, or the end.
+In other words, anywhere.
-  * The beginning, end, or before the suffixes.
+  * The beginning, before the suffixes, or the end.
   * Only before the suffixes.

 * The format of ranges.